huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ### Download your data​

-Every patient in Huma has a right to their data and you can choose to export them in CSV or PDF format from the Profile page.
+Every patient in Huma has a right to their data and you can choose to export it in CSV or PDF format from the Profile page.
 Select **Download your data** and, on the next screen, just click **Request a download**.
 The data will take a few minutes to download and you will be informed via a notification once the document is ready.

 ### Two-step verification​

 You can enable this toggle to ensure that you have to verify your identity via a 2-step process when accessing the app.
 The first verification is with email and password, and the second is via a 4-digit code sent to your mobile number.
 As such, you must have a working mobile number added to your profile.

 You will be asked to enable this on signup and can then change the configuration from your profile.

 ### Biometric login